Gravitational Wave Signals in a Promising Realization of SO(10) Unification: Gravitational Waves from the SO(10) Plasma

 in terms of $G_{3221}$ multiplets, where the last number in parentheses indicates $B-L$.
-Plugging the corresponding $SU(2)$ and $SU(3)$ Dynkin indices as well as $(B-L)^2$ into \eq{eq:DebyeMass}, we find \bea d_i m^2_{D_i}=\left\{
+Plugging the corresponding $SU(2)$ and $SU(3)$ Dynkin indices as well as $\frac{3}{8}(B-L)^2$ (where the factor $\frac{3}{8}$ is due to the GUT normalization of $g_{B-L}$) into \eq{eq:DebyeMass}, we find